aturon/ChemistrySet/notes/firehose.markdown

  - other classic join calculus examples
  - classic CML examples

+## 6/25/2011

+Could roll up the use of `Loop` in MSQueue into a version of `upd`.
+But that's probably ugly.
+Anyway, need to collect more examples before creating new abstractions.

+Would be nice to say: never blocks on a reagent yielded by a thunk.
+There are a few problems with that: yielding a message send could not be allowed, for example.
+Might still be possible to set out type for nonblocking reagents.
+Raises interesting possibilities: a choice between nonblocking and blocking reagents should not, in practice block; should it's type be nonblocking?

+One thing to watch out for: if "nonblocking" is taken in the implementation as "do not install waiters", will be problematic if message sending can, in any way, be considered nonblocking (e.g. as an element of a choice as just suggested).

+The other thing to recall: lifting nonblocking -> blocking is problematic if (1) data flows from nonblocking -> blocking and (2) blocking uses a partial map to filter this data.

+It would be nice to have a good story here, even if a bit complicated.
+A type system that ensured (1) correct-by-construction blocking logic and (2) guaranteed nonblocking progress in some cases would be very nice indeed.

+From Fraser and Harris:

+    Finally, notice that algorithms built over MCAS will not meet the goal of read-parallelism from Section 1.1.
+This is because MCAS must still perform CAS operations on addresses for which identical old and new values are supplied: These CAS operations force the address’s cache line to be held in exclusive mode on the processor executing the MCAS.

+This doesn't *per se* apply to reagents: reads that truly don't need to be atomic wrt any writes can be treated by thunking.

+This strategy is related to the "early release" mechanism suggested by Herlihy.

+## 6/21/2011

+Some STMs try to make pure reads essentially free as they occur.
+However, must validate read at least by the commit point.
+Moreover, all writes must happen atomically.

+For reagent version of MSQueue, for example, we can traverse list tail, CASing the tail pointer, without any of it being logged, but with the whole thing composable.

 ## 6/13/2011

 Don't worry about allocation: very conservatively, given exponential